crosspath/ruby-microservice-example/README.md

     {"status":113,"error":"This UserOrder Is Already Referenced For Bonuses"}

-And if everything correct, then you'll get this message (value of `bonuses` may be different, depending on the price of user order):
+And if everything is correct, then you'll get this message (value of `bonuses` may be different, depending on the price of user order):

     {"status":200,"bonuses":0.28}